Mary Glowrey

-Mary Glowrey JMJ, religious name Mary of the Sacred Heart, (1887–1957) was an Australian born religious sister and educated doctor who spent 37 years in India, where she set up healthcare facilities, services and systems.
+Mary Glowrey JMJ, religious name Mary of the Sacred Heart, (1887–1957) was an Australian-born religious sister and educated doctor who spent 37 years in India, where she set up healthcare facilities, services and systems.
 She is believed to be the first religious sister to practise as a doctor.
 The Catholic Church is investigating her cause for beatification and declared her a Servant of God in 2013.
+On 21 November 2025 Pope Leo XIV recognised Mary Glowrey as having lived a life of ‘heroic virtue’, according her the title of a Venerable.

 Early life

 Mary Glowrey was born in the Victorian town of Birregurra on 23 June 1887.
 Her family moved to Garvoc, then north to Watchem, in Victoria’s Mallee region.
 Her father, Edward Glowrey, operated the general store at Birregurra, then hotels at Garvoc and Watchem.
+She was the niece of John Glowrey, a member of the Western Australian Legislative Council and mayor of Coolgardie.

 Education

-In 1900 Glowrey came fourth of 800 entrants in a Victorian State Education secondary scholarship exam.
+In 1901 Glowrey came fourth of 700 entrants in a Victorian State Education secondary scholarship exam.
 From 1901 to 1904 she attended South Melbourne College (SMC), in Bank Street, South Melbourne.
 She boarded at the Good Shepherd Convent in Albert Park.
 She matriculated at the end of her first year at SMC and won an Exhibition (scholarship) to study at the University of Melbourne.
 Since she was too young to go to university, she continued studying subjects at SMC for the next three years.

 In 1905 Glowrey completed her first year of a Bachelor of Arts course at the University of Melbourne.
 She was a student at Ormond College.
 In 1906, she transferred her course and scholarship to study medicine at the university.
 She attended the first year of the St Vincent's Hospital, Melbourne Clinical School in 1910.
 She graduated with a Bachelor of Medicine and Bachelor of Surgery in 1910.

 Glowrey later returned to the University of Melbourne to undertake higher medical studies, graduating with a Doctor of Medicine in 1919 in obstetrics, gynaecology and ophthalmology.